mukoedo1993/license_plate_detector/README.md

 # License Plate Detector #
-To detect the nameplate of cars.
+To detect the license plate of cars.

 Step0:
 Ubantu20.04, opencv C++ lib.,  g++ and webcam required.